Childbirth & Parent Education Classes & Playgroup Programs

-Due to COVID-19, the Family Development Center is operating remotely and providing virtual services to the families in enrolled in our programs.
+Due to COVID-19, the Family Development Center is operating remotely and providing virtual services to the families enrolled in our programs.
 We are offering virtual home visits via Zoom, telephone support for families, Zoom playgroups, Zoom story time, Zoom music & movement and parent workshops via Zoom.
-All programs connect families to community resources such as diaper banks, food pantries, mental health services, unemployment/rent/mortgage/utilities resources.
+The programs connect families to community resources such as diaper banks, food pantries, rental assistance, utility assistance, and mental health services.

 Early Head Start

 This is a home visiting program that serves low-income children from birth to age three, pregnant women and their families residing in Manchester and/or Vernon.
 A Parents as Teachers (PAT) certified Parent Educator provides parent education, child development information, developmental screenings, dental screenings, disabilities and behavioral health services, field trips, playgroups and learning activities.